theffapanda/MCC-Troubleshooting/README.md

 <h1>Restarting Search</h1>

 If you find your lobby constantly cycling between “Connecting Session” and “Restarting Search”, there doesn’t appear to be anything client side we can do to resolve.
+This broke in ~July 2023.
+343 has claimed this issue is not happening on their end and to contact your ISP.
+Rightttttttt

 <img width="991" height="678" alt="image" src="https://github.com/user-attachments/assets/cc948e75-5790-4a55-be06-c1d7dbe74000" />